psychoinformatics-de/psychoinformatics-www/content/pages/research.rst

     <h3>Tracing the Template: Investigating the Representation of Perceptual Relevance</h3>

-This project seeks to identify the nature of attentional preferences of cognitive behaviour, in terms of function (how it affects our behaviour), physiology (how it is implemented in the brain), and time (how it is affected by learning/selection history).
+This project seeks to identify the nature of attentional preferences of cognitive behavior, in terms of function (how it affects our behavior), physiology (how it is implemented in the brain), and time (how it is affected by learning/selection history).
 Specifically, what preferences can it hold, how do these change as a function of experience, and what are the neural codes underlying these representations?

 This project is a collaboration with `S. Pollmann (Magdeburg University)
-<http://www.ipsy.ovgu.de/allgpsych.html>`_, M.  Eimer (Birkbeck College, University of London), and C.N.L.
+<http://www.ipsy.ovgu.de/allgpsych.html>`_, M. Eimer (Birkbeck College,
+University of London), and C.N.L.
 Olivers (Vrije Universiteit Amsterdam).
 It is co-funded by the German Research Foundation (DFG; PO 548/16-1).

 .. raw:: html